Doctors may suggest surgery to improve bladder control if other treatments for incontinence have failed.

 - Your doctor confirmed the diagnosis of stress incontinence using bladder testing.

-- Non-surgical treatments failed to provide relief of symptoms.
+- Non-surgical treatments for incontinence failed to provide relief of symptoms.

 - The benefits of surgery are expected to be greater than the possible risks.